On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Introduction

 Building on the work of Jakob et al., Kim et al. \cite{kim2025replenishment} established a dual supply strategy by introducing an auxiliary (direct) channel that directly injects spare satellites into the target orbits \cite{sung2023optimal}.
 They integrated an inventory policy denoted by $\left(R_1,R_2,Q_1,Q_2\right)$ with a time window for in-plane spares.
 Under this policy, when the stock level falls to $R_1$, $Q_1$ units are ordered from the parking spares via the primary (indirect) supply channel.
 If the stock level subsequently drops to $R_2$ within the predefined time window, the auxiliary (direct) supply channel is activated, and $Q_2$ units are ordered.
 They derived analytical expressions for inventory-related parameters and formulated two optimization problems from different perspectives: the satellite constellation operator and the auxiliary launch service provider (i.e., the transportation service provider for the direct channel).
 For a comprehensive review of maintenance for small satellite constellations, readers are referred to Jakob et al. \cite{jakob2019optimal} and Kim et al. \cite{kim2025replenishment}.

-Beyond deploying spare satellites, on-orbit servicing (OOS) can recover a satellite's operational capability and is beginning to be commercialized \cite{li2019orbit, arney2021orbit, davis2019orbit, cavaciuti2022space}.
-Historically, OOS has targeted heavy space systems, such as the International Space Station, the Hubble Space Telescope, and communication satellites at geosynchronous equatorial orbit, whose life extension offers significant monetary value.
-Numerous studies have quantified OOS's benefits for single large systems \cite{saleh2002space, lamassoure2002space, joppin2006orbit, long2007orbit, yao2013orbit, liu2021economic, kim2025system}, and operational successes, such as the MEV-1 mission \cite{henry2020intelsat}, underscore its practical value.
+Beyond replacing failed satellites with new spare units, on-orbit servicing (OOS) can restore operational capability and is beginning to be commercialized \cite{li2019orbit, arney2021orbit, davis2019orbit, cavaciuti2022space}.
+Historically, OOS has focused on high-value space systems such as the International Space Station, the Hubble Space Telescope, and communication satellites in GEO, for which life extension can provide substantial economic value.
+Numerous studies have assessed the benefits of OOS for single large systems \cite{saleh2002space, lamassoure2002space, joppin2006orbit, long2007orbit, yao2013orbit, liu2021economic, kim2025system}, and operational missions such as MEV-1 \cite{henry2020intelsat} indicate its practical relevance.

-More recently, researchers have begun to consider OOS for low Earth orbit (LEO) constellations, where the rapid growth of space activities presents new opportunities.
-Although each individual satellite is relatively inexpensive and the added value of servicing a single unit is smaller compared to larger space systems, the overall scale of constellations continues to attract players in the space industry.
-Luu and Hastings \cite{luu2022on} compared two strategies---deploying spare satellites and using OOS---for maintaining satellite mega-constellations.
-However, existing research has not yet examined spare satellites and OOS simultaneously as part of a unified maintenance strategy for satellite mega-constellations.
+More recently, studies on OOS for servicing multiple satellites have examined technology and architecture alternatives \cite{dujonchay2017quantification,sears2018impact,ho2020semi,dujonchay2022on,luu2022on,cunningham2026economic,falcone2026single}, as well as the optimization of service planning and system design \cite{zhou2015mission,bang2018two,verstraete2018geosynchronous,bang2019multitarget,hudson2020versatile,dujonchay2021framework,han2022multiple,han2023optimal,lee2023optimal,yan2025rapid,patnala2026on,zhu2020orbit,shimane2024orbital,choi2026orbital}.
+However, this body of literature primarily adopts the perspective of the OOS provider, focusing on how OOS systems---an emerging and still difficult-to-realize concept---should be designed and operated.
+By contrast, the customer-side perspective, namely how constellation operators should incorporate OOS into their system, remains relatively underexplored.
+For example, Luu and Hastings \cite{luu2022on} compared two maintenance strategies for satellite mega-constellations from the constellation operator's perspective: deploying spare satellites or relying on OOS.
+Nevertheless, to our knowledge, prior research has not jointly considered spare satellites and OOS within a unified maintenance strategy for satellite mega-constellations.